icgc/icgc-download-client/README.md

 about to be downloaded, including their size, data type, name and the repository they are hosted on.
 By default the command outputs a table, but the output can be altered to json via `-f json` or tsv via `-f tsv`.
 Should you find file by file output too granular for a particularly large download, the tag `-t summary` can be used to switch to a summarized version of the table.
+If an output directory is specified, then the command will search that directory to determine of any of the files are already present, and not them.

 ```shell
 icgc-get report FI99996 FI99990 FI250134 -r collaboratory -r cghub